Skip to main content

 // First, Declare our geometrical transform from the robot center to the Quest

-Transform2d ROBOT_TO_QUEST = new Transform2d( /*TODO: Put your x, y, rotational offsets here!*/ )
+Transform3d ROBOT_TO_QUEST = new Transform3d( /*TODO: Put your x, y, z, yaw, pitch, and roll offsets here!*/ )

-// Transform by the offset to get your final pose!
+// Transform by the mount pose to get your robot pose

 tip